The story of Hercules starts before the great hero was even born.

 Hera, Zeus’s wife, queen of the gods and goddess of women, marriage, and family, was jealous and vengeful toward her husband’s many mistresses and illegitimate children.
 But Zeus didn’t really care, so he kept stepping out on Hera and Hera kept exacting revenge on Zeus’ conquests.

 On one such occasion, the object of Zeus’ affection was a mortal woman named Alcmene.

 Zeus used his power to disguise himself as Alcmene’s husband, Amphitryon, which was extra level creepy.
 Unable to spot the imposter, Alcmene welcomed the king of gods into her bed.
 That night, she got pregnant and later gave birth to a son.
 Alcmene and her husband named the baby Hercules which means “glorious gift of Hera” in Greek.

-When Hera discovered her husband’s secret affair had bred a child, she was overcome with jealousy and rage.
-Determined to kill Zeus’s illegitimate son, Hera sent two snakes to strangle the baby in his sleep.
+When Hera discovered her husband’s secret affair had bred a child, she was overcome with jealousy, rage and hate.
+Determined to kill Zeus’s illegitimate son, Hercules, Hera sent two snakes to strangle the baby in his sleep.

 Luckily for Hercules, having Zeus as a father meant he was a demigod, unusually strong and fearless.
 He grabbed each snake by the neck and strangled them just before they were able to strike.

 The Real Story of Hercules is the Story of a Warrior